Protuhj/videotato/README.md

 ### Personalization: Channels

-Open the channels.txt file to view the channels that I've pre-filled it with.
+Open the channels.py file to view the channels that I've pre-filled it with.
 Comment lines start with `#`.

-Each channel should be on its own line, and it MUST be the channel ID (the ID will start with 'UC')
+Each channel should be on its own line, and it MUST be the channel ID (the ID will start with 'UC').
+Use the examples I've placed in the file to add/edit your own.
+Set the weighting to 0 to disable a channel.
+The name field is just for debug/display purposes.

 - To get the channel ID, go to the channel's page on YouTube in a browser.
-- If their URL looks like: `https://www.youtube.com/channel/UC...` Then just grab the full `UC...` text and paste it into the channels.txt file.
+- If their URL looks like: `https://www.youtube.com/channel/UC...` Then just grab the full `UC...` text and paste it into the channels.py file in the appropriate place.
 - If their URL looks like: `https://www.youtube.com/user/...` Then do the following: